F-Fleron-G/Book-Alchemy/README.md

 - 📖 Add, view, update, and delete books and authors
 - 🌟 Book ratings (1–5)
-- 🔍 Search by title or sort by author
+- 🔍 Search by title with sorting options: title, author, rating, or year
 - 💡 AI-style random book suggestions (based on genres like spirituality, stoicism, music, etc.)
 - 💻 Responsive and animated UI built with custom CSS
 - 🔗 Wikipedia integration for summaries and images